adaisbae/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+An obect representation of the HTML elements on a web page.

 2. What is an event?

+An event is any interaction the user has with a page.

 3. What is an event listener?

+An event listener tracks user interaction so it can respond with a callback function.

 4. Why would we convert a NodeList into an Array?

+So you can use array methods on the NodeList

 5. What is a component?

+Modular pieces of code

 ### Git Set up